gabr0236/Wheel-of-Fortune/README.md

 Delivery deadline: 17/11 6pm Central European Standard Time Assignment type: Individual

-By Gabriel Rosenzweig Haugbøl, S205350, ITE.
+By Gabriel Rosenzweig Haugbøl, S205350, ITE (ITØ).

 The Wheel of Fortune (“Lykkehjulet”) game which was popular during the last millenium